jbaudoux/bank-statement-import/account_statement_import_sheet_file/readme/DESCRIPTION.md

-This module allows you to import any TXT/CSV or XLSX file in Odoo as bank statements.
+This module allows you to import any TXT/CSV, XLSX or PDF file in Odoo as bank statements.